 Concrete works well as a flooring in kitchens for the same reasons it works well in the usually places, like garages, mudrooms, and basements.
 Namely, it's virtually indestructible.
 It's also easy to clean with a quick sweeping after a meal, and it won't be damaged by any amount of water.
 Of course, the toughness of concrete is also one of its main drawback.
 Its natural look is another, but that can be overcome with any number of decorative treatments to give you a beautiful kitchen floor that's nearly worry-free.

 A concrete floor can be enhanced with a variety of treatments, whether it's an existing floor or a newly poured slab.
 Like the concrete itself, all of these treatments are tough and permanent and never need to be refreshed or reapplied.

 Polishing and honing: It is a relatively simple process for a professional to take a sanding or grinding machine to a concrete floor, to smooth and polish the surface.
 The result will be a perfectly flat, even surface, that's easy to clean and isn't rough on your feet.
 The only problem with polished floors in busy kitchens is that the surface can be slick when wet, depending on the surface sealer used.
 It's best to use a sealer that adds some traction to prevent slipping.

-Powdered Color Hardener: This is added to concrete before it is allowed to dry, in order to achieve a color that is true dimensionally through the slab when it sets.
+Tinted concrete: Powdered pigments can be added to wet mixed concrete before it is poured to achieve a color that is true through the full depth of the slab.